pregazzoni/BigInsights-on-Apache-Hadoop/examples/BigSQLGroovy/README.md

     - SetupLibs - This task will copy the JDBC driver files under `lib/` directory.
 Build.gradle also set runtime dependency via following line: `runtime fileTree(dir: 'lib', include: '*.jar')`
 - compile and execute the groovy code

+The example task will run all examples: Connect, Insert, Load, Hbase, CreateExternal, CreateCsv, Federation (skipped if requirement not met).
+You can also execute each individual example one by one.

 All code is well commented and it is suggested that you browse the build.gradle and *.groovy scripts to understand in more detail how they work.